Alexis Ren Bares Her Booty In Red Lace Thong In Latest Instagram Snap

 The photo has an artsy feel to it, with purple undertones and interesting glass reflections that give it a dreamy feel.
 According to the tag, the photographer behind the shot is named Bryant Eslava, who goes simply by Bryant on his Instagram.

-In the caption, Alexis urged the readers to enjoy they happen to be in the moment.
+In the caption, Alexis urged the readers to enjoy where they happen to be in the moment.

 The snap Alexis shared with her whopping 12.9 million Instagram followers received more than 524,000 likes and more than 1,300 comments from fans complimenting the artistic shot as well as her beauty and body.